-In this chapter you’ll learn about Java’s Collections Framework — a set of flexible, resizable data structures that go far beyond the fixed-size arrays you’ve used so far.
-Instead of being limited to a single fixed-length array, you’ll work with lists, sets, and maps — each designed for different use cases.
+In this chapter, you’ll learn about Java’s Collections Framework: a set of flexible data structures that go beyond the fixed-size arrays you used in Week 1’s Arrays.
+Instead of being limited to one fixed-length array, you’ll work with lists, sets, and maps.
+Each one solves a different kind of data problem.

-Almost every backend endpoint you build will involve collections: returning a list of users, looking up a product by ID in a map, ensuring a set of unique tags.
+Almost every backend endpoint you build will involve collections: returning a list of users, looking up a product by ID, or keeping a set of unique tags.
 Mastering these structures now prepares you for the REST APIs you’ll build in Week 4.

-The Collections Framework provides these data structures as classes bundled in packages in your standard JDK installation.
+The Collections Framework provides common data structures as interfaces and classes in the standard JDK.

 <aside> 💡